bcemmett/SurveyMonkeyApi-v3/Examples.md

 }
 ```

-This automatically retrieves the Survey's structure and all responses, then performs the Question <-> Response matching operation, exposing a new property on every ResponseQuestion called `ProcessedAnswer`.
+This automatically retrieves the Survey's structure and all responses, then performs the Question <-> Response mapping operation, exposing a new property on every ResponseQuestion called `ProcessedAnswer`.
 This includes a property `Response` which includes all information available by mapping the response against the Survey structure.

 You can also perform this mapping for multiple Surveys at once.
 For example, to retrieve fully mapped Surveys and Responses for your entire account, do: